 2016 SR5 4Runner with NO KDSS

-I would like to have a Good and Bad section but ride quality is pretty relative.
+I would like to have a Good and Bad section but ride quality is pretty subjective.

 The ride quality on-road has been improved.
 Factory ride quality is somewhat still felt, although things do start to tighten up a bit (in a good way).
 Noticeably less body roll and less nose dive on braking.
 This setup feels similar to a test drive I had in 2016 TRD Pro.
 The Bilstein 4Runner-tuned suspension ride quality remains closer to an OEM feel as opposed to a stiff Icon suspension.
 This may be a good or bad thing depending on how you want your 4Runner to perform on/off-road.